 Those living in the exclusion zone have access to gas, electricity and a phone signal, but there’s no sewage or running water.
 Groundwater is contaminated and anything from a well must be boiled before use.
 Take a closer look with this video:

 With no real industry the only income is welfare, but homes can be bought for hundreds of US dollars from owners who left in 1986 and never returned, and there’s plenty of land to grow vegetables and for livestock to graze.

 The community also bands together to provide solutions to those in need.
-The BBC spent time with a woman called Maryna who arrived from Donbass with her children.
+The BBC spent time with a woman called Maryna who arrived with her children.
 Unable to afford a home, she was asked to care for an elderly resident with dementia – when he died two years later, the family inherited his home.
 In this way, the influx of newcomers is providing a vital lifeline to the aging ‘refuseniks’ who returned decades earlier.

 Despite atmospheric radiation having fallen to safe levels for much of the Chernobyl exclusion zone, the soil is still contaminated and the risks aren’t fully understood.
 Dr. Valery Kasparov, from the Ukrainian Institute of Agricultural Radiology (UIAR), told the BBC that potentially dangerous levels of radioactive Caesium-137 have been found in cow’s milk which could lead to thyroid cancer.

 The radiation in the soil entered the roots of the grass, which was then consumed by cattle.
 Further risk may come from wild produce, like mushrooms or berries which haven’t been studied yet.
 Dr. Kasparov added that the danger mainly comes from radioactive ‘hot spots’ in the exclusion zone and his team are in the process of mapping them to help keep families like Maryna’s safe.